Wiki · Concept · Last reviewed June 25, 2026

 Right to Data Portability

-The right to data portability is the GDPR Article 20 right to receive certain personal data in a structured, commonly used, machine-readable format and, where technically feasible, have it transmitted to another controller.
+The right to data portability is the GDPR Article 20 right to receive and reuse certain provided personal data in a structured, commonly used, machine-readable format and, where technically feasible, have it transmitted to another controller.

 Definition